amirivojdan/shekar/README.md

 ### Normalizer

-The built-in `Normalizer` class provides a ready-to-use pipeline that combines the most common filters and normalization steps, offering a default configuration that covers the majority of use cases.
+The built-in `Normalizer` class provides a ready-to-use, opinionated normalization pipeline for Persian text.
+It combines the most common and error-prone normalization steps into a single component, covering the majority of real-world use cases such as web text, social media, OCR output, and mixed informal–formal writing.

+Most importantly, the normalization rules in Shekar strictly follow the official guidelines of **Academy of Persian Language and Literature** (فرهنگستان زبان و ادب فارسی) published on **apll.ir**.
+This makes the output suitable not only for NLP pipelines, but also for linguistically correct and publishable Persian text.

 ```python
 from shekar import Normalizer